Chapter 14: Standards & Guidelines

 Each standard and guideline approved by ACRL is reviewed for currency every five years after approval.
 After review, the standard or guideline may be (1) continued in force without change, (2) revised to address current needs, or (3) rescinded.

-SAC will enlist the advice and assistance of the ACRL committee or section whose primary interests are covered by the standard or guideline.
-The assigned SAC liaison contacts the chair of the committee or section to remind them of the five year review requirement.
-If the originating group no longer exists and a suitable replacement cannot be identified, SAC will refer the standard or guidelines to the ACRL Board of Directors.
+SC will enlist the advice and assistance of the ACRL committee or section whose primary interests are covered by the standard or guideline.
+The assigned SC liaison contacts the chair of the committee or section to remind them of the five year review requirement.
+If the originating group no longer exists and a suitable replacement cannot be identified, SC will refer the standard or guidelines to the ACRL Board of Directors.

 Procedures for the five year review of standards and guidelines are essentially the same as for new standards and guidelines as outlined in section 14.5 unless an expedited review is appropriate (see section 14.7).